fgiloux/camel-extra/components/camel-wmq/TECHWALKTHROUGH.md

 * The WMQProducer process method is invoked which:
     1. Gets the MQQueueManager from the ThreadSynchronisationManager
     2. Uses this MQQueueManager to open/put/close on a destination
-* The exchange is routed to direct:test and then logged
+* The exchange is routed to direct:test and then logged which ends the routing.
 * The exchange is finished which causes the transacted EIP to invoke the TransactionManager.
     4. The transaction manager doCommit is invoked
     5. The transaction object and MQQueueManager for the transaction is retrieved